babenkoivan/scout-elasticsearch-driver/README.md

 FAQ:
-* Why did you create a new package instead of a new `scout-elasticsearch-driver` version? - I didn't want to create another all in one package for obvious reasons: no separation of concerns, not compatible with other Scout drivers, hard to test and develop, etc. As [Elastic Scout](https://github.com/babenkoivan/elastic-scout-driver) is a generic driver and doesn't implement all the `scout-elasticsearch-driver` features, it would be wrong to call it a new `scout-elasticsearch-driver` version.
+* Why did you create a new package instead of a new `scout-elasticsearch-driver` version? - I didn't want to create another all in one package for obvious reasons: no separation of concerns, not compatible with other Scout drivers, hard to test and develop, etc. As Elastic Scout Driver is a generic driver and doesn't implement all the `scout-elasticsearch-driver` features, it would be wrong to call it a new `scout-elasticsearch-driver` version.
 * What does it mean for scout-elasticsearch-driver? - Well, it's maintained by the community at the moment (thank you @iget-esoares and @lucamichot for keeping the project alive 🎉).
 I hope they will continue contributing to the project and bring a new version of `scout-elasticsearch-driver` in the future.